 2. Lotos TIG200ACDC

 The Lotos TIG200ACDC is a compact yet versatile TIG welder with a simple array of controls that allows the user to operate under a range of different situations.
-It comes with useful features like argon gas regulator and a foot pedal for high precision.
-The inbuilt square inverter makes it the best TIG welder for welding aluminum, and it is also ideal for welding mild steel, stainless steel, among other metal materials.
+It comes with useful features like an argon gas regulator and a foot pedal for high precision.
+The inbuilt square inverter makes it the best TIG welder for welding aluminum, and it is also ideal for welding mild steel, and stainless steel, among other metal materials.

 Other favorite features of Lotos TIG200ACDC

 The Lotos TIG200ACDC earned this position in our review as it offers excellent performance at an affordable price.
-It is a perfect choice for any professional welder or just a weekend enthusiast looking for a low priced welder with industrial quality features.
+It is a perfect choice for any professional welder or just a weekend enthusiast looking for a low-priced welder with industrial-quality features.

 3. Mophorn Tig Welder 140 Amp

-Morphorn has a solid reputation for quality built.
+Morphorn has a solid reputation for quality building.
 The Mophorn Tig Welder 140 Amp is a continuation of that tradition with exceptional quality and is ideal for different skill levels.
 The setup is pretty straightforward, and it is undoubtedly one of the most portable welding machines you will find.

 4. Lincoln Electric K5126-1

 The Lincoln Electric K5126-1 effortlessly welds on various materials delivering clean and shiny welds time and again.
 It is a portable TIG and Stick welder that allows fabricators and artisans to explore their creativity and enhance their welding expertise.
-Professional users can also take advantage of the advanced features and functionality to grow their skills level and confidence.
+Professional users can also take advantage of the advanced features and functionality to grow their skill level and confidence.

 Key features of Lincoln Electric K5126-1